-For the real gin fanatics there are plenty of gin themed excursions and trips, whether you want to sip gin aboard a train, check in to the gin hotel or take part in what will probably be the poshest gin-themed pub crawl you’ve ever been on, the options are endless.
+For the real gin fanatics there are plenty of gin themed excursions and trips, whether you want to sip gin aboard a train, check in to the gin hotel or take part in what will probably be the poshest gin-themed pub crawl around, the options are endless.

 There’s been a barrage of positive gin news recently.
 It’s low in cals, and and juniper, the main botanical in gin, is full of anti-oxidants which can help with bloating and help your skin look healthier.
 A G&T can even help with cure hay fever – do you really need any more convincing?

-But which is the very best gin?
+But if you’re making your own, which is the very best gin?
 And what’s the ultimate G&T pairing?
 We consulted the experts to find out…

 Meet our Gin Experts…